 How can teams made up of players who are watched over by doctors as they train six hours a day and earn millions of pounds a year, be beaten by a bunch of firemen and bank clerks who go out and kick a ball about for fun on a Saturday afternoon?

 Thomas Edison is credited as inventing the light bulb.
 He patented the discovery in 1888 after a ‘dirty war’ with arch rival Nikola Tesla.
 Tesla had turned up at the patent office just weeks after Edison.
 He lost the light bulb race, patented various eccentric inventions and died penniless.
-He would have been wiped from history but his name was revived for the electric Tesla car made by Elon Musk, the world’s richest man worth (on Tuesday) a preposterous $209 billion.
+He would have been wiped from history but his name was revived for the electric Tesla car developed by Elon Musk, the world’s richest man worth (on Tuesday) a preposterous $209 billion.

 Success and failure are so close they touch like yin and yang and each contain the seed of their opposite, a sign of their similarity.
 If you ask the concert pianist and the pub player to play I’ve Got a Lovely Bunch of Coconuts, would it sound that different to the untrained ear?